coleifer/peewee/docs/peewee/sqlite.rst

    .. classmethod:: search_bm25(term, weights=None, with_score=False, score_alias='score', explicit_ordering=False)

-      :param term: Search term or expression. `FTS syntax documentation <https://www.sqlite.org/fts3.html#full_text_index_queries>`__.
-      :param weights: A list of weights for the columns, ordered with respect to the column's position in the table. **Or**, a dictionary keyed by the field or field name and mapped to a value.
-      :param with_score: Whether the score should be returned as part of the ``SELECT`` statement.
-      :param str score_alias: Alias to use for the calculated rank score.
-        This is the attribute you will use to access the score if ``with_score=True``.
-      :param bool explicit_ordering: Order using full SQL function to calculate rank, as opposed to simply referencing the score alias in the ORDER BY clause.

-      Shorthand way of searching for a term and sorting results by the quality of the match using the BM25 algorithm.
+      Same as :meth:`~FTSModel.search`, but using the BM25 ranking algorithm.
+      Requires ``rank_functions=True`` on the database.

       .. attention::
-         The BM25 ranking algorithm is only available for FTS4.
+         The BM25 ranking algorithm is only available for FTS4 via a peewee-provided function.
 If you are using FTS3, use the :meth:`~FTSModel.search` method instead.

    .. classmethod:: search_bm25f(term, weights=None, with_score=False, score_alias='score', explicit_ordering=False)